 One of the best places to build and grow a strong B2B community is on social media.
-Options include Facebook and LinkedIn groups, Quora, Slack, Discord, and YouTube, among others.
+A social media community is one that exists on social channels like Facebook Groups, LinkedIn, YouTube, and Twitter — or private channels like Slack or Discord, among others.

 If you want to start building a community for your B2B brand, we’ve laid out the steps to follow:

 The best way to start is to determine the why of your brand community.
-And your goals need to be clearly defined.
-Your community also needs to offer clear value to its members.
+And your goals need to be clearly defined as your community needs to offer clear value to its members.

 An example of a community built on a specific goal is Salesforce’s Trailblazer.
 The purpose of the community is to bring users together to learn and collaborate with other Salesforce users (Trailblazers) to get the best out of Salesforce implementations.

-A clear purpose is essential because, without it, you’re setting yourself up for failure.
+A clear purpose is essential because you’re setting yourself up for failure without it.

 As successful as they can be, 70% of online communities fail.
 And the reason a community is likely to fail is — you guessed it— lack of strategic planning.

-According to the CMX Community Industry Report, the most popular objective for communities is providing support (CMX Community Industry Report 2021).
-When you set goals, it’s easier to provide ongoing value, and see and measure results.
+According to the CMX Community Industry Report, the most popular objective for communities is providing support.
+When you set goals, it’s easier to provide lasting value, and see and measure results.

 Once you’ve determined the purpose of your online community, choosing the audience for your community is the next step — and choosing your audience stems from understanding their needs.
 People want to get value from communities when they join.